Currency

-A striking green glow has been seen on Mars: scientists explain how this is possible
+Spectacular green glow seen on Mars: scientists explain how it is possible

 Future astronauts who will explore Mars will see a green glow in the atmosphere of the red planet.
 It is caused by oxygen atoms high in the atmosphere.